hdShang/arxiv-daily/docs/cs-AI/2025-09-12/papers/250910682v1-llm-in-the-middle-a-systematic-review-of-threats-and-mitigations-to-.md

 ---
 layout: default
-title: LLM in the Middle: A Systematic Review of Threats and Mitigations to Real-World LLM-based Systems
+title: "LLM in the Middle: A Systematic Review of Threats and Mitigations to Real-World LLM-based Systems"
 ---

 # LLM in the Middle: A Systematic Review of Threats and Mitigations to Real-World LLM-based Systems